johngrohman/Desktop-Organizer/README.md

 # Desktop-Organizer

 Desktop-Organizer is a program that will automatically organize your desktop as you add files to it.
-Files will instantaniously be filtered into their respective folders upon presentation to the directory outside of the brains directory.
+While the program is running, any file that you add into the directory will be sorted into other directories.

 Setup the program by running:

-    cd brains/

-Then:

     sh init.sh